Relativistic nuclear recoil effects in hyperfine splitting of hydrogenic systems: Improved theory of hyperfine splitting in hydrogenic systems

-Finally, the hadronic vacuum polarization is taken from Ref. \cite{SGK2005}, and weak force correction from Ref. \cite{Eides96}.
-The sum of all important contributions in comparison to experimental result is presented in Table~I, and we observe $5\,\sigma$ discrepancy with the experimental value.
+and weak force correction from Ref. \cite{Eides96}.
+The sum of all important contributions in comparison to experimental result is presented in Table~I, and we observe $2\,\sigma$ discrepancy with the experimental value.